Polymer Clay Figurines: Stable Bases and Clean Features

 Many figurines that stand more reliably after cure started with more base contact than the maker first expected.

 Small mushrooms, blobs, and toy-like characters often look light and simple in the finished photo, but they still need enough underside contact to resist wobble.
-Flatten the contact point honestly instead of trying to keep the base perfectly rounded all the way around.
+Flatten the contact point deliberately instead of trying to keep the base rounded all the way around.

 Add Features Late